Something happens when our kids becomes a tweens, a subtle shift in the force.

 Another friend recently bought a foosball table for her husband’s 45th birthday.
 Her husband liked it, but it was the reaction of her two tweens that made the gift worthwhile.

-It can be hard to find something that the entire family enjoys, but when your tween/teen asks you to do something together, you don’t ask questions.
+It can be hard to find something the entire family enjoys, but when your tween/teen asks you to do something together, you don’t ask questions.
 If you have the time, you do it!

 Be available.

 For most of us, life is overwhelming.
-Work schedules, extracurricular commitments, family obligations, household chores, etc. seem to be constantly tapping us on the shoulder.
+Work schedules, extracurricular commitments, family obligations, household chores, etc., constantly tap us on the shoulder.
 There is always something to do.
-Your tweens/teens feel this way, too.

-Sometimes it is enough to merely be in the same room with your kids.
-Remain accessible if needed–but not in their face needling and nagging.
 Your quiet presence can actually be reassuring.
 Tweens and teens notice this, even if they don’t acknowledge it.
-And you may be surprised to discover that once the pressure’s off, they natrually gravitate towards you wanting to chat and open up.
+And you may be surprised to discover that once the pressure’s off, they naturally gravitate towards you, wanting to chat and open up.

 How To Have A More Peaceful Relationship With Your Teen; Guaranteed